lemonteaa/intro/About Me.md

 A second meta-theme is my constant struggle for *a better way*.
 It is a tragedy to see the same disaster over and over again.
 It is even more of a tragedy if you think you know of a way to stop the cycle, but are powerless to implement and effect change.

 However, of the two meta-themes, I ultimately decided that the first is more important, and this comes as a result of me going back to the basics.
+But first, we must go over the search for a better way thoroughly before that becomes clear.

 #### Fundamentals: Computer Architecture, OS, and Algorithms for Concurrency, Distributed System/Big Data, and Blockchain